What is Google Cloud Composer?

 Cloud Composer has a number of benefits, not limited to its open source underpinnings, pure Python implementation, and heavy usage in the data industry.
 Nonetheless, there are inherent drawbacks with open source tooling, and Airflow in particular.

 Zuar offers a robust data pipeline solution that's a great fit for most data teams, including those working within the GCP.
-Our ELT solution Mitto will transport, warehouse, transform, model, report, and monitor all your data from hundreds of potential sources.
+Our ELT solution Mitto will transport, warehouse, transform, model, report, and monitor all your data from hundreds of potential sources, such as Google platforms like Google Drive or Google Analytics.
 Schedule a free consultation with one of our data experts and see how we can maximize the automation within your data stack.

 What is a Cloud Composer environment?